Virtualization In Cloud Computing and Types

-4.Remote access and rapid scalibility.
+4.Remote access and rapid scalability.

 5.High availability and disaster recovery.

-6.Pay per use of the IT infrastructure on demand.
+6.Pay peruse of the IT infrastructure on demand.

-7.Enables running multiple operating system.
+7.Enables running multiple operating systems.

 Types of Virtualization:

 1.Application Virtualization.
 2.Network Virtualization.
 3.Desktop Virtualization.
 4.Storage Virtualization.
 5.Server Virtualization.
 6.Data virtualization.

-Application virtualization helps a user to have a remote access of an application from a server.
-The server stores all personal information and other characteristics of the application but can still run on a local workstation through internet.
+Application virtualization helps a user to have remote access of an application from a server.
+The server stores all personal information and other characteristics of the application but can still run on a local workstation through the internet.
 Example of this would be a user who needs to run two different versions of the same software.
 Technologies that use application virtualization are hosted applications and packaged applications.